-Video technology plays a big role in the exploration we are engaged with here on the Okeanos Explorer.
+Video technology plays a big role in the exploration we are engaged with here on NOAA Ship Okeanos Explorer.
 The ship is outfitted with a variety of cameras.
-Some of these cameras are used to monitor the launching/recovery of the ROV and are mounted at critical angles throughout the ship.
-The other cameras are mounted on both the camera-platform and the ROV itself.
+Some of these cameras are used to monitor the launching/recovery of the remotely operated vehicle (ROV) and are mounted at critical angles throughout the ship.
+The other cameras are mounted on both the camera platform and the ROV itself.
 The ROV pilots use these cameras as their eyes while diving.
 Other members of the team, including the scientists, use the images created by these cameras to identify various marine species and environments, helping to guide the pilots and direct the exploration during a dive.
-And of course, people gathered at the various ECC sites around the globe use the images to participate in this experience in real time.
-We also record much of the day’s dive on digital hard-drives and sift through the material in the evenings gleaning highlights that are compressed and transmitted to shore for archival purposes.
+And of course, people gathered at the various Exploration Command Centers around the globe use the images to participate in this experience in real time.
+We also record much of the day’s dive on digital hard drives and sift through the material in the evenings, gleaning highlights that are compressed and transmitted to shore for archival purposes.

 When I’m not working on special projects like this, I teach media production and communication theory at a community college in Maine.
 I often talk with my students about the evolution of video technology and its original use as a tool in the broadcast television industry.
 Like so many technologies developed for one purpose, people quickly adapt their perspectives, and through human interaction, discover new ways of using it.

 Take a look at some of the archival footage of Neil Armstrong’s famous first walk on the moon, back in the 1960s, to understand how this video technology has evolved over time.
 I’m old enough to vividly remember that experience, shared with all of my relatives on an old black and white RCA TV in our living room back home.
 We were all stunned in silence at the enormity of the moment.
 "One giant leap for mankind."